ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 manual will (hopefully) be reviewed and collaborated on during a meeting on January 7, 2017.

+(It's Janunary 8 now, so reflect on the meeting.)

 **Here it is, the Worker Collective Manual**: [Hen Coop's Informal Bylaws](https://docs.google.com/document/d/135TKE0kNR5kHmWpyZEKo8RlN4rh_3ib-jeCGdKqjLmk/edit?usp=sharing).

-As a bonus, here's an earlier version I wrote, entitled "The Anarchist Cooperative Manual," which is a concept for larger worker collectives, available in two formats:
+As a bonus, here is an earlier version I wrote, entitled "The Anarchist Cooperative Manual," which is a concept for larger worker collectives, available in two formats: